-How to Let Your Hair Down after Finishing Uni!
-Avoid the Graduation Blues
+Avoid Graduation Blues – Let Your Hair Down after Uni!

-Finishing exam season tends to leave you both physically and emotionally drained.
+You may have heard of the phrase ‘graduation blues?’
+Until now, it has probably been something that’s gone in one ear and out the other, which is fair enough – you’ve had a lot on!
+Finishing uni & exam season tends to leave you both physically and emotionally drained.
 Combining this feeling with the completion of a degree, often leads to the common question ‘What the hell do I do now?!’

-But don’t sweat it, because we have you sorted with some tried and tested ways to relax and truly take some much-deserved time for yourself once uni is over – tips to pick yourself up and avoid the graduation blues!
+But don’t sweat it, because we have you sorted with some tried and tested ways to relax and truly take some much-deserved time for yourself once you’ve finished uni forever – tips to pick yourself up and avoid the graduation blues!

 Start off with a ‘me’ day